ropensci/gutenbergr/README.md

 See the [data-raw](data-raw) directory for the scripts that generate these datasets.
 As of now, these were generated from [the Project Gutenberg catalog](https://www.gutenberg.org/wiki/Gutenberg:Feeds#The_Complete_Project_Gutenberg_Catalog) on **April 27 2016**.

-There are no guarantees about how often the metadata will be updated in the package.
-If you're interested in works that have just been added or heavily edited on Project Gutenberg, you may want to run the scripts yourself.

 #### Do you respect the rules regarding robot access to Project Gutenberg?

 Yes!
 The package respects [these rules](https://www.gutenberg.org/wiki/Gutenberg:Information_About_Robot_Access_to_our_Pages) and complies to the best of our ability.
 Namely: